pandoc-scholar/pandoc-scholar/README.md

 -------------

-This package builds on [pandoc](http://pandoc.org/), the universal document converter, version 2.11 or later.
+This package builds on [pandoc](http://pandoc.org/), the universal document converter, version 2.10.
 See the pandoc website for [installation instructions](http://pandoc.org/installing.html) and suggestions for LaTeX packages, which we use for PDF generation.

+For now pandoc 2.11 (the latest release) is not yet supported, because the new citation handling in pandoc 2.11 will need further adjustments to the project.
+For those who already using pandoc 2.11 there is a workarounds, which can get the main process running (at least pdf, docx and odt output is generated): Adjust the file *pandoc-options.inc.mk* on line 4 to the following `PANDOC_CITEPROC ?= --citeproc` and on line 20 to `PANDOC_WRITER_OPTIONS += $(PANDOC_CITEPROC)`

 Installation
 ------------